amices/shinymice/2.ResearchReport/1.SimulationStudy/README.md

 - `Writeup` | Research report about the simulation study (e.g., R Markdown, PDF, literature, figures).

+To reproduce the simulation results, run `1.Execute.R`, display these results with `2.CreateTable.R`, and visualize these results with `3.CreateFigure.R`.

 Note: *The ShinyMICE project will **not** be complete before June 2020.
 There will be errors.
 You have been warned.*